-Ever feel like you’re a totally different person depending on the day of the month (or even the minute of the day!) it’s because you ARE!
+So if you ever feel like you’re a totally different person depending on the day of the month (or even the minute of the day!) it’s because you ARE!

 When Jung was very close to dying, said that if he could change just one thing about his life’s work, it would be this: that he’d used the word ‘Spirit’ instead of ‘archetype’ to describe the essential character of an energy type.

-Some do see alignment as a kind of holy-menstrual-grail, but I don’t think it should be assumed that it is “right” for the two cycles to correlate.
-Women are complicated!
-(And so are our relationships to our bodies).
+Some women do see alignment as a kind of holy-menstrual-grail, but I don’t think it should be assumed that it’s “right” for the two cycles to correlate.
+Women are complicated (and so are our relationships to our bodies!)

 An intimate, shifting, overlapping dance crafted by these two cycles (amongst so much else) is way more suited to feminine nature, than an unflinching, super-coordinated and consistent rhythm!